 All meals at Atlantis are at your own discretion, even with the numerous restaurant options.
 The dolphin programs you’ve heard about take place at Dolphin Cay and are not included with accommodations.
 The basic “swimming” with dolphins program is actually a shallow water interaction where you and your kids will stand in the water and a dolphin will be presented to you to touch and pose for pictures, taken by the resort’s professional photographers (another fee).
 There is a swim program, which will cost more, as will training programs, stingray experiences and sea lion interactions.
 Be prepared and budget for extra spending if these activities are important to you.

 The Atlantis Kids Adventures (AKA) is a supervised children’s program for ages 3 to 12, but it will cost you for a half- or full-day, as well as the addition of lunch.
-An evening program is also available so moms and dads can have date nights while the kids play, also at an additional fee.
+An evening program is also available so parents can have date nights while the kids play, also at an additional fee.

 Nightclubs, including the teen club CRUSH, have cover charges to get in.